medlabprojects/ConcentricTubeMexLibrary/README.md

 -I/Users/jessedalmeida/CppLibraries/include/boost
 ```
 These point those dependencies I talked about earlier.
 ReferenceCannulaKinematics won't have to change since it should be in this same folder.
+However, if you're doing an '__TubeMexAtS' file then you need to change this reference to be 'ReferenceCannulaKinematicsAtS' instead.
 **The last two should be the absolute path to where you saved the Eigen and Boost libraries**

 Once you make these changes, run it and you should see a new mex file pop up!

+## Notes
+There will be a couple of warnings when you build the mex file.
+That's ok don't worry.
+Or maybe try to fix them if you're feeling ~spicy~ helpful.

 ## Common Errors
 ### No C++ complier